List of United States Navy aircraft squadrons: Other aircraft units

 The U.S. Navy Flight Demonstration Squadron ("Blue Angels") is made up of U.S. Navy and U.S. Marine Corps Naval Aviators and of other U.S. Navy and U.S. Marine Corps officers and enlisted sailors and Marines who maintain the squadron's aircraft and carry out all support and administrative functions of the squadron.
 The Blue Angels were formed on 24 April 1946 as the "Navy Flight Exhibition Team" under the leadership of a "team leader".
 It was not until 10 December 1973 that the unit was formally established as a squadron under the command of a Commanding Officer.

-The U.S. Naval Test Pilot School operates numerous various fixed wing and rotary wing aircraft to train and graduate experimental test pilots, flight test engineers, and flight test flight officers.
+The U.S. Naval Test Pilot School operates numerous various fixed wing and rotary wing aircraft to train and graduate U.S. Navy and U.S. Marine Corps experimental test pilots, flight test engineers, and flight test flight officers.
+It is also the primary test pilot school for U.S. Army aviators as it is the only U.S. military test pilot school to offer instruction on rotary-wing aircraft.